Vectorized/closedsea/README.md

 ```
 Modifier to guard a function and revert if `from` is a blocked operator.

 Can be turned on or off by via `filterEnabled`.

+For efficiency, you can use tight variable packing to efficiently store the boolean value for `filterEnabled`.

 ### `onlyAllowedOperatorApproval`
 ```solidity